nasa/nos3/docs/wiki/Scenario_Controlling_ADCS_During_Science.md

 - Finally, add the definitions for those commands and headers to the actual execution section of the RTS, and shift pre-existing commands to accommodate.
   ![adcsDuringScience_EnableCommands](https://github.com/user-attachments/assets/800147f0-33e1-4172-a16b-43df9faba11e)

 Note that although the changes are only shown in RTS table 30, they will need to be made in RTS tables 30, 31, and 32.
 The commands should be the same, but their location may vary depending on what else the table is doing (though in this case, these 3 tables are quite similar).
-You can go through each aformentioned table to see how the changes are adapted for that table in particular.
+You can go through each aforementioned table to see how the changes are adapted for that table in particular.

 ### Part B: Disabling Inertial Mode and Resetting to Sunsafe
 As discussed in planning, this is a process that will require 3 extra commands: